Unleash/unleash/README.md

 </a>
 </div>

-Unleash the open-source feature management platform.
+Unleash is the open-source feature management platform.
 It provides a great overview over all feature toggles/flags across all your applications and services.
 Unleash enables software teams all over the world to take full control on how they enabled new functionality to end users.

 Unleash comes with [official client SDKs](https://docs.getunleash.io/sdks) for all the popular languages.